gszliu/kycodehuynh.github.io/_posts/2016-6-29-steady-escalation.md

 ---

 I am now ~3 weeks into my internship with [AppFolio](http://www.appfolio.com) and it has been an absolute blast.
-The company loves its interns (as well as its [employees in general](http://www.appfolioinc.com/jobs), earning recognition as one of the [Best Places to Work in 2016](http://www.appfolioinc.com/news/appfolio-wins-best-places-to-work-award).
+Learning how to learn better has been a big part of that.
+It also helps that the company loves its interns (as well as its [employees in general](http://www.appfolioinc.com/jobs), earning recognition as one of the [Best Places to Work in 2016](http://www.appfolioinc.com/news/appfolio-wins-best-places-to-work-award)).

-As an intern, I especially appreciate being able to learn from experienced engineers that bring years of real-world experience.
-One of the tech leads taught me the approach of *learning through steady escalation*.
+During my first week, one of the tech leads taught me the approach of *learning through steady escalation*.
 The idea is simple, but not always discovered or taught before internships: